A Woman’s Way through The Twelve Steps

 A Woman’s Way through The Twelve Steps directly provides services to adults (regardless of whether they are parents or caregivers) and addresses the following:

-- Primarily substance abuse; however, appropriate for other addictive disorders
+- Primarily substance use disorders; however, appropriate for other addictive disorders

 One to two 90-minute sessions per week